cooks working in a ghost kitchen

 Are Ghost Kitchens Profitable?

-The digital ordering and delivery sector has grown 300% faster than dine-in traffic since 2014, indicating that ghost kitchens are an extremely profitable business venture.
-Ghost kitchens are a particularly profitable alternative to owning a dine-in restaurant in high-rent areas saturated with eateries.
+As of 2021, there were over 100,000 ghost kitchens operating worldwide, and the U.S. ghost kitchen industry is estimated to reach $96 billion by 2030.
+This indicates that online kitchens are an extremely profitable business venture.
+They are a particularly profitable alternative to owning a dine-in restaurant in high-rent areas saturated with eateries.

 Advantages of Ghost Restaurants